lexibank/barlowkilliantomoip/README.md

-# Barlow Killian Tomoip
+# CLDF dataset derived from Barlow's and Killian's Tomoip Wordlist

 [![CLDF validation](https://github.com/lexibank/barlowkilliantomoip/workflows/CLDF-validation/badge.svg)](https://github.com/lexibank/barlowkilliantomoip/actions?query=workflow%3ACLDF-validation)

 ## How to cite

+If you use these data please cite
+- the original source
+  > Barlow, Russell & Killian, Don.
+2023.
+Tomoip wordlist: Based on elicitation sessions with Simon Mangil from Milim village, recorded in Kokopo, East New Britain, October to November 2022.
-If you use these data please cite this dataset using the DOI of the [particular released version](../../releases/) you were using
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description

-This dataset is licensed under a CC-BY-40 license
+This dataset is licensed under a CC-BY-4.0 license

 ## Statistics